License GuideSOC 29-1151

 Read more

-Practicing as a nurse anesthetist without an active license violates state law across the country.
-Penalties vary but commonly include civil fines and loss of any income earned while unlicensed.
-Some states impose criminal sentences for repeat violations.
-The specific consequences depend on state regulations and the circumstances of the offense.
+Operating as a nurse anesthetist without an active license violates state law across the country.
+Individuals face civil fines and must return any income earned while unlicensed.
+States may pursue criminal charges for repeat violations, though these sentences are typically brief.
+The specific penalties vary by jurisdiction and offense history.

 Career Outlook